nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     addc n/Lyndon Edwards p/93015612 e/lyndon@example.com a/Loyalty Street 103, block 122, #01-20

 The application should already have your customer displayed by this step.
-Nonetheless, you can always type the following commands to list all customers and view the first customer in our address book, which correspond to _Lyndon Edwards_.
+Nonetheless, you can always type the following commands to list all customers and view the first customer in our address book, which corresponds to _Lyndon Edwards_.

     listc
     viewc 1